adamwalach/raspberrypi-go-build/README.md

 After succesful compilation (it can take a while - up to 1 hour) you should see a message like this:
 ![](docs/build_finished.png)

-It means your new and shiny golang compiler is ready to do some work
+It means your new golang compiler is ready to do some work

 ## Tested on